What Is the Gamma Distribution?

 When we describe the Gamma distribution, we often use a two-parameter system: the shape and scale parameters.
 However, in statistics, we can use three parameters to describe the Gamma distribution for a more specific description: the shape, scale and threshold parameters.
 This means that, if we want to use the two-parameter system, we’ll need to set the threshold parameter to zero.

 The Gamma distribution is described using a probability density function (or PDF), which is a formula containing the parameters that affect the distribution’s properties.
-For example, the PDF of the Gamma distribution look like this:
+For example, the PDF of the Gamma distribution looks like this:

 gamma distribution